i-ntERPrise/intERPrise/README.md

 ## intERPrise Base ERP (Debtors, Creditors, Cashbook & GL)

-A community driven **open source** initiative, to bring a **modern**, DB2 for i and ILE based, data-centric, multi-tier (MVC), NATIVE (to IBM i) base ERP application **free** to the entire IBM i installed base, subject to the terms of the Apache 2 licensing conditions.
+A community driven [OPEN SOURCE](https://opensource.org/osd) initiative, to bring a MODERN, DB2 for i and ILE based, [data-centric] (to http://datacentricmanifesto.org/principles/), multi-tier (MVC), NATIVE (to IBM i) base ERP application FREE to the entire IBM i installed base, subject to the terms of the [Apache 2](http://www.apache.org/licenses/LICENSE-2.0) licensing conditions.

-It is especially important to note that this current release is an **alpha** 0.1 release that serves as a foundation to first solidify the architecture, integration points, education and skills requirements for participants and to iron out any issues in the GitHub processes.
+It is especially important to note that this current release is an **ALPHA** 0.1 release that serves as a foundation to first solidify the architecture, integration points, education and skills requirements for participants and to iron out any issues in the GitHub processes.
 We strongly advise that you use the initial few distros, to familiarise yourself with the coding paradigm, the standards and the processes.

 Also important to note that the committee are working with Axiom Systems, to delineate which database artefacts and functions fall within the ambit of the "Base ERP" (Debtors, Creditors, Cashbook & GL), and which fall outside.
 This is relevant due to potential referential (aka foreign key) constraints and the nature of their ERP, which is completely integrated.